gitcoinco/easy-retro-pgf/docs/01_setup.md

 The `.env.example` file contains instructions for most of these steps.

-At the very minimum you need to configure a postgres database, nextauth and the voting periods under App Configuration.
+At the very minimum you need to configure a postgres database, nextauth, admin address, MACI address and the voting periods under App Configuration.

 #### Database